mickem/nscp/docs/docs/reference/check/CheckNSCP.md

 # CheckNSCP

-Use this module to check the healt and status of NSClient++ it self
+Use this module to check the health and status of NSClient++ it self